 But wait -- Michelle Dubois in a shoegaze act?
 Yes, it's true gentle reader, Parsons Rocket Project is a new Atlanta act that deals in distortion and noise and melodic drones.
 We don't have many such bands in Atlanta, so Parsons Rocket Project is a nice diversion from the indie rock and underground hip-hop that infests our city.

-In addition to Ms. Dubois on vocals, we have Jeff Holt (The Silent Kids, Georgia Fireflies) on guitar, joined by Paul Curry (PLS PLS) on Bass, Benjamin Price (Faun and a Pan Flute) on guitar, and newcomer Jody Hasty on drums.
+In addition to Ms. Dubois on vocals, we have Jeff Holt (The Silent Kids, Georgia Fireflies) on guitar, joined by Paul Curry (The Titanics) on bass, Benjamin Price (Faun and a Pan Flute) on guitar, and newcomer Jody Hasty on drums.
 So in a way this is a local supergroup, who for some reason decided to make something more melodic and noisier than their regular music.
 Huh.

 Well, i approve.
 This is a really good debut EP.
 The music here fluctuates between light ambient interludes and noisy guitar rock.
 But this is clean shoegaze, and by that i mean that the sounds are distinct and even though there is distortion on the guitar, the whole thing does not blur together into a mess.
 There are some shoegaze acts where the voice and the drums seem to suffer from bleed over from the distortion, and that does not happen here.